ottodevs/ethdenver-wallet/README.md

 - Manually track assets across chains
 - Navigate complex blockchain processes
 - Remember seed phrases and private keys

-This leads to confusion, errors, and a poor user experience.

 ### Our Solution